Biology of human bonding: Evolutionary and developmental context

 The neurobiological machinery for human attachment is thought to have evolved from the primal mother-infant bond, which is essential for the survival of altricial (helpless at birth) mammalian young.
-Under some theories, the human system of maternal love was later repurposed through evolution to facilitate pair bonding (monogamy) and other types of attachment.
-For example, humanity's broad tendency to develop monogamous male-female pair bonds places it among the few mammalian species to do so (only 3 to 5 per cent of all mammalian species).
+Under some theories, the human system of maternal love was later repurposed through evolution to facilitate pair bonding (monogamy) and possibly other types of attachment.
+A meta-analysis of neuro-imaging studies states that evidence “supports the notion that maternal and passionate love share a common evolutionary origin and neurobiological basis in the human brain.”

+For example, humanity's broad tendency to develop monogamous male-female pair bonds may trace its origins to the mechanisms for parent-child bonding (though there are wide variations across individuals and cultures regarding monogamy in practice).
 One neurobiological study using fMRI compares maternal and romantic love.
-It finds that both types of love "activate regions that are specific to each, as well as overlapping regions in the brain's reward system that coincide with areas rich in oxytocin and vasopressin receptors.
+It finds that both types of love "activate [brain] regions that are specific to each, as well as overlapping regions in the brain's reward system that coincide with areas rich in oxytocin and vasopressin receptors.
 Both [types of love] deactivated a common set of regions associated with negative emotions, social judgement and 'mentalizing', that is, the assessment of other people's intentions and emotions.
 [The authors] conclude that human attachment ... overcomes social distance by deactivating networks used for critical social assessment and negative emotions, while it bonds individuals through the involvement of the reward circuitry... ."
 These neurological mechanisms are also thought to promote broader social affiliations, thereby enhancing human ability to function in groups.

 Neurobiology of attachment

-Key neuro-chemicals and hormones
+Key neuro-chemicals

-Human bonding is governed by an integrated "cocktail" of neuropeptides, neurotransmitters, and hormones.
-For example, oxytocin and vasopressin have been shown to work in tandem.
+Human bonding is governed by an integrated "cocktail" of neuropeptides, neurotransmitters, and hormones: